Something’s Fishy in Essex

 October 20 & December 10, 2006

 It sure didn’t take long for me to rope my wife Hoang into joining me to visit a museum!
-We hadn’t really planned on going to the River Museum, but after leaving for Hoang’s appointment at the Norwich Inn and Spa a little late during a classic Nor’Easter, and then taking a minute or two too long to eat our crab salad lunches there, and then having to get gas on the way to Essex – we missed the 2 PM Essex Steam Train trip by (literally) one minute.
+We hadn’t really planned on going to the River Museum, due to some scheduling conflicts and a nor’easter – we missed the 2 PM Essex Steam Train trip by (literally) one minute.
 My tickets to that attraction would have to wait for another day.
-No matter, it was a terrible day weather-wise anyway and hey!
+No matter, as it was a terrible day weather-wise anyway and hey!
 I just happened to know of a nearby museum!
 Awesome.

-After the steam train puttered out of view (we eventually made the train trip, with Damian in tow – read about it here), we slowly drove through the center of beautiful Essex down to the Connecticut River.
-I had never been to Essex before – or even much heard of it, but I assure you that on an autumn day here, it is stunning.
+After the steam train puttered out of view (we eventually made the train trip, with Damian in tow – read about it here), we slowly drove through the center of Essex down to the Connecticut River.
+I had never been to Essex before – but I assure you that on an autumn day here, it is stunning.
 It looks like a puzzle picture scene at every turn.
 In fact, it was named America’s Best Small Town 5 years ago.
 Even in the rain with most of my attention on the roads covered with wet leaves, I was impressed.

 We arrived at the attractive looking museum in short order and hustled inside; out of the windy rain.
-We were greeted by the lady at the desk who apologized for 1/3 of the museum being closed; the top floor was being renovated for the Christmas model train display.)
+We were greeted by a woman who immediately apologized that a third of the museum being closed.
+Unfortunately for us, the top floor was being renovated for the annual Christmas model train display.
 Before I could complain, she whipped out two complimentary passes for a return visit good anytime during the next year.

 Hoang and I mosied on over to what turned out to be the children’s portion of the place but since I’m going to be thorough on this website, we took it all in.
 Some of it was a mish-mash that made no sense to adults but maybe little kids don’t care and would have enjoyed it just fine.
-We did – here I am fishing and to the left I am showing off my bountiful catch.
+We “adults” goofed around and caught some fish.
 I don’t know what I learned from that, but it was fun to play fisherman for a moment.

-Each state had it’s own Navy and was asked to build a ship for the war effort.
+Each state had its own Navy and was asked to build a ship for the war effort.
 There were a bunch of things going on behind the scenes with turncoats and families getting rich or going broke due to trade issues.
-Connecticut’s ship, the Trumbull was built up-river in Middletown, sailed down to Essex (near the Long Island Sound) and got stuck on a giant sandbar.
+Connecticut’s ship, the Trumbull was built up-river in Middletown, sailed down to Essex, and got stuck on a giant sandbar.
 Hoo boy, this was quite a scandal back in the day – and was only corrected by an ingenious flotilla of bouyant barrels several months later.
 The Trumbull turned out to kick butt and ended up capturing a bunch of British warships before it became the last of the original 13 captured by the Brits.
 Believe me, this is all very exciting stuff when you’re at the Museum itself.

 We watched a very poorly acted video with the verbal anachronism, “gonna” and a convoluted story of war that only confused me more.
 Hey, at least the good guys won, right?
 Ships were built along the Connecticut River and some people made money off of that and lots of people died and the colonies won their freedom a year or two later.
-And the British have bad teeth and have the ability to sound intelligent by virtue of their accent – even if they’re dumb.
 Time for the second floor.

-The second floor picked up the history after the Revolutionary war and contained a lot of nice paintings – of ships, of ports, and of important men of the early 19th century.
+The second floor picked up the history after the Revolutionary war shows off a bunch of nice paintings – of ships, of ports, and of important men of the early 19th century.

 I can’t wait for my hometown to begin the “Yay!
 Town Taxes!” parade every fiscal year.